 My name is Bailey Dueker, and I am the proud owner of Boondock Flower Farm; a small scale, Saskatchewan cut flower farm.

-My hometown is Biggar, Saskatchewan, and I grew up on a farm 10 miles from where we live now.
+I grew up on a farm outside of Biggar, Saskatchewan, only a few miles from where we live now.

 I’ve always had a green thumb and a love of flowers, and my partner, Shane, has always wanted to be a farmer.

 When I became aware that flower farming was actually ‘a thing’, I knew I had found my passion- but I don’t think Shane thought he would end up as ‘flower’ farmer though.

 In the fall of 2019, with a maternity leave ending soon, I jumped right in and got my hands dirty.
 I planted tulips and daffodils, and ordered what I thought at the time was a lot of flower seeds!

 2020 was my first season and it was everything I hoped it could be.
 There were some very long days, and a lot of hard work and much to learn, but being able to share the beauty of my flowers was very rewarding.

 2021 was a challenging growing season with the extremely dry, hot weather but we were able to double our production area from 2020 and harvest a large inventory of dried flowers and foliage for the ‘off season’.